torchnyu/blog/_posts/2019-12-19-sent-from-my-iphone.md

 person, then don't send it.
 Either reword it or communicate via a different channel.

+Y'know how mobsters in movies never talk on the phone about their dirty business?
+You should do the same.

 You may say "but Bob is totally my friend!
-He won't forward that email to Edward!"
+He won't forward that email to Eve!"
 And sure, Bob could be your friend right now.
 But that might not always be the case.
-And even so, what if Bob's emails are compromised?
+Even so, what if Bob's emails are compromised?
 Better to just not send it.

 Also keep in mind your style.
 Even though it's totally cool to add